MileHacker Logo

 • Be aware of longer delivery times for standard mail.

-• Tracked services offer more security for valuable items.
+• Tracked services offer more protection for valuables.

-• Confirm correct addressing formats for international mail.
+• Confirm correct addressing formats for foreign post.

 • Visit a post office for official services and stamps.